netsage-project/netsage-pipeline/website/docs/deploy/docker_install_advanced.md

 ## To Increase Memory Available for Lostash

-If cpu or memory usage seems to be a problem, try increasing the java JVM heap size for logstash from 4GB to no more than 8.
+If cpu or memory usage seems to be a problem, try increasing the java JVM heap size for logstash from 4GB to 8GB.

 To do this, edit LS_JAVA_OPTS in the .env file.
 E.g.,
 ```yaml